 Course Name Grade Level Credit Course Length Registration Prerequisite Course Description STEAM Explorations 7 N/A 1 semester No Signature Required None Students will learn and actively use the Engineering Design Process to bring their designs to life.
-From fabrication tools to CAD and 3D printing, students are exposed to basic software, tools and equipment found at the foundation of any CTE STEAM pathway.
+From fabrication tools to CAD and 3D printing, students are exposed to basic software, tools and equipment found at the foundation of any CTE STEM pathway.
 Students will utilize design software (SketchUp), Arduinos, coding, and other tools to manufacture new products.
 The course will end with students using all course skills to collaboratively create a final project.
 Technology 6-8 N/A 1 semester No Signature Required None Technology is an exploratory opportunity available to all students at Prairie.
-Throughout the 3 grade levels students are given opportunities to explore a variety of applications and techniques that include keyboarding, word processing, spreadsheets, and presentation software providing skills to ensure success in their future.
-Students will also have opportunities to pursue graphics creation, graphic manipulation, mixed media documents, mixed media productions, video production, animation, and other possibilities of their own choosing.
-After successful completion of a semester of Technology, some students will have the opportunity to join Prairie's News Network (PNN) where they will actively participate in the script-writing, filming, production and announcing of PNN Daily Video Announcements and PNN Special Productions.
-Robotics 6-8 N/A 1 semester No Signature Required None Robotics provides an opportunity for students to explore engineering and programming through problem based learning by combining NXT Lego Mindstorm software and kits to design solutions to everyday problems.
+Students are given opportunities to explore a variety of applications and techniques including keyboarding, word processing, spreadsheets, and presentation software providing skills to ensure success in their future.
+Students will also have opportunities to pursue graphics creation, graphic manipulation, mixed media documents, mixed media productions, video production, animation, and other possibilities Robotics 6-8 N/A 1 semester No Signature Required None Robotics provides an opportunity for students to explore engineering and programming through problem based learning by combining NXT Lego Mindstorm software and kits to design solutions to everyday problems.
 Students will learn: teamwork, the basics of robotics, and engineering and programming concepts.
 The course is designed to develop technologically literate students who through their use of robotics to develop an interest in learning the basics of mechanical engineering, design, and computer programming.
+Roobotics 8B 8 N/A 1 semester No Signature Required None This Robotics course is designed for students who have had the Robotics experience in the past and want to further their skills.
+We will use LEGO Spikr Prime, Sphero and other devices to pursue deeper understanding of engineering and programming.
+Students will continue to develop understanding of team work, robotics, engineering and programming.